botingw/rulebook-ai/README.md

 # Install uv if you don't have it yet
 curl -fsSL https://astral.sh/uv/install.sh | bash

-# Install rulebook-ai in an ephemeral environment and run it
+# Install rulebook-ai in an ephemeral environment and add a pack
-uvx rulebook-ai install --rule-set light-spec
+uvx rulebook-ai packs add light-spec uvx rulebook-ai project sync  # apply pack contents to your workspace

 # Or create a persistent environment
 uv venv